-When an egg producer labels its eggs “Farm Fresh” on its eggs cartons, it is hoping to conjure up an image in your mind: maybe hens roaming about a barn freely, laying healthy and delicious eggs.
+The term farm fresh, tends to conjure up an image in your mind; hens roaming about a barn freely, laying healthy and delicious eggs.
 In reality, “farm fresh” is a feel good term that in no way indicates the quality of the eggs in the carton – or the living conditions of the hens that laid those eggs.
-“Farm fresh” can even be used for farms that use cages to tightly confine hens in extremely inhumane conditions.
+“Farm fresh” can even be used by farms that use cages to tightly confine hens in extremely inhumane conditions.

 Some Words and Phrases Used to Describe Eggs and What They Really Mean

 When It Comes to Healthy, Delicious Eggs, Pasture-Raised AND Organic are Both Important

 As the table above indicates, “farm fresh” on a label does not tell us anything important about the eggs inside the carton.
 The other terms, help us understand something about egg quality.
 “Cage-free,” “free-range,” and “pasture-raised,” though unregulated terms, give us an idea about the living conditions of the hens.
 For pasture-raised hens, the golden standard of space per hen is 108 square feet of pasture, established by Joel Salatin of Polyface Farm.
 This large space means hens can roam about the pasture freely, absorbing the sunlight, eating bugs and grass and not be in competition with their sisters for space to breathe.